Configuration (optional)

 import symforce

-from symforce.notebook_util import display, print_expression_tree
+from symforce.notebook_util import print_expression_tree

 [2]: